nerdschoolbergen/react/exercise-4/README.md

 });
 ```

 As the name suggests, this is our application's _root reducer_, i.e. the top node of our state-tree.
-In this todo app we'll only need 1 reducer, but this is where we would connect all reducers we need to maintain our application's state if we had more than one.
+In this todo app we'll only need one reducer, but this is where we would connect all reducers we need to maintain our application's state if we had more than one.

 Let's create our reducer next.